neilenns/mobiflight-docs/content/guides/solving-flashing-errors/_index.md

 ### Verify the board is supported

 Check the [recommended and supported boards](/boards/) and confirm the board is supported by MobiFlight.
 Many unsupported boards have similar names to supported boards and will not work.
-For example, the Arduino Pro Micro (8MHz) is not supported but the Arduino Pro Micro (16MHz) is.
+For example, the Pro Micro (8MHz) is not supported but the Pro Micro (16MHz) is.

 ### Install required drivers